rapid7/nexpose-resources/README.md

 Utility scripts typically built for a specific purpose.
 Each script may be available in multiple programming languages.

+You will primarily find scripts compatible with [nexpose-client](https://github.com/rapid7/nexpose-client) (Ruby) and [nexpose-client-python](https://github.com/rapid7/nexpose-client-python) (Python) in this repository.

 ## SQL Queries

 Ready to use queries for the SQL Query Export and/or Data Warehouse features for creating custom reports.